Skip to main content

 1. Register an Expression of Interest Please note that must join as a full member of the network before you can apply.

 We are committed to ensure that our work is accessible for all.
-If there are any factors which you feel would be a barrier to you accessing or participating in any of the online or offline elements of this programme, please get in touch so that we can discuss this in more detail.
+If there are any factors which you feel would be a barrier to you accessing or participating in any of the programme, please get in touch so that we can discuss this in more detail.
 Please also refer to our EDI action plan which outlines our approach to embedding EDI in the network. [top]

 Further information

-If any of the above is of interest to you but you have some questions or something that you're not sure of – please contact us.
-We'd love to have a chat, this is a pilot and we are looking for your feedback. [top]
+If any of the above is of interest to you but you have some questions or something that you're not sure of .
+You can chat with Claire on teams or arrange a time to meet if you prefer to speak directly.

 Resources, tools and training